-Section A: Existing conditions of the plaza looking north towards the carpark lift building and vents
+Section A: Existing conditions of the plaza looking north towards the lift building and vents for the underground car park

-Section B: Existing conditions of the plaza looking north toward the carpark access stairs
+Section B: Existing conditions of the plaza looking north toward the access stairs for the underground car park

-The Plaza and Grattan Street: design response
+Plaza and Grattan Street: design response

-- Take advantage of the hard-surfaced area by using it to create spaces for activities including a recessed basketball half-court, table tennis and chess. - Design and locate a café and retail premise on the Barry Street side of the plaza that will be in close proximity to the new Metro Station, with facilities to borrow movable furniture and activity equipment for use in the park. - Design social spaces by installing communal tables with Wi-Fi and charging points. - Install barbecues and picnic tables. - Design and install shelters and shade. - Renovate existing garden beds to create a diverse horticultural offer including trees, understory planting and display. - Design and install new public lighting to extend access hours. - Investigate the incorporation of renewable energy generation that supports the energy needs of the park. - Improve the sense of arrival at University Square on Grattan Street including possible relocation of bus stops. - Work with the Melbourne Metro Rail Authority to create a pedestrian friendly road after construction of Parkville Station, by redesigning the streetscape and creating additional pedestrian crossing points to align with Barry Street and the new station entrances.

-By locating these activities on the existing built form of the plaza, the more informal open lawn of 'The Green' will be preserved.
+- Take advantage of the hardsurfaced area by using it to create spaces for activities including a recessed basketball half-court, table tennis and chess. - Design and locate a cafe and retail premise on the Barry Street side of the plaza that will be in close proximity to the new Metro Station, with facilities to borrow movable furniture and activity equipment for use in the park. - Design social spaces by installing communal tables with Wi-Fi and charging points. - Install barbecues and picnic tables. - Design and install shelters and shade. - Renovate existing garden beds to create a diverse horticultural offer including trees, understorey planting and display. - Design and install new public lighting to extend access hours. - Investigate the incorporation of renewable energy generation that supports the energy needs of the park. - Improve the sense of arrival at University Square on Grattan Street including possible relocation of bus stops. - Work with the Melbourne Metro Rail Authority to create a pedestrian friendly road after construction of Parkville Station, by redesigning the streetscape and creating additional pedestrian crossing points to align with Barry Street and the new station entrances. - By locating these activities on the existing built form of the plaza, the more informal open lawn of 'The Green' will be preserved.